River Yare – Postwick Viaduct to Surlingham Broad

 Shortly on the right is the Woods End Tavern now renamed Waters Edge with moorings for patrons.
 Next door to the inn is a small chandlers specialising in boat covers, canopies and upholstery.
 A little further downstream are the extensive Broads Authority moorings at Bramerton Common.

 Bramerton Common is a beautiful spot to moor, it has a wide grassy area running the full length of the moorings with views across the grazing marshes to the north and a wooded ridge to the south.
-At the western end is an electrical hook up point and adjacent to the car park an information board and screened refuse point.
+At the western end is an electrical hook up point and adjacent to the car park an information board.

 Also on the common is a sculpture by Barry Mason entitled ‘Zenith’.
 The sculpture comprises of a copper disk, through which is drilled an accurate map of the night sky.
 This is supported on carbon fibre poles, that mimic the structure of trees and wherry masts.

 At the back of the common is Bramerton Pits a Site of Special Scientific Interest (SSSI).
 Geologists have studied the pits here since the 19th century.
 The wooded hill conceals an area of shelly silts and sands known as Norwich Crag.
 The crag was laid down around 1.8 million years ago during a period known as the Pleistocene.
 The varied fossil marine shells found here suggest at one time sea levels were a lot higher, possibly stretching right up to Norwich.

 The Waters Edge at Woods End has new owners and has recently been refurbished.
 Inside the interior is clean and fresh with a new bar and seating area with wooden floors and soft leather covered chairs.
 There are plans to open early for morning coffee, ideal for walkers on the Wherryman’s Way or boaters wanting to enjoy a late breakfast.
 Moorings are available for patrons.